-In March 2020, staff transitioned holding public meetings to TPX, its existing technology, and thereafter to Zoom for all City meetings.
+All entities of the City of Emeryville have been meeting remotely since March of 2020.
 Remote meetings have allowed the City Council, Successor Agency, MESA Board, City Council Committees, and the City's community advisory bodies to continue to conduct City business from the safety of their individual locations.
-The usage of remote technology for public meetings over the last 21 months has allowed the City to ensure the public's continued access to meetings while also ensuring the public's safety.
+The usage of remote technology for public meetings over the last two years has allowed the City to ensure the public's continued access to meetings while also ensuring the public's safety.